Note

 m = Model()

 The first three arguments of the .add_variables function are 1. lower denoting the lower bound of the variables (default -inf) 2. upper denoting the upper bound (default +inf) 3. coords (default None).
-These argument determine the shape of the added variable array.

 • scalar values (int/float)